mackenziekbrooks/dci102-f21-humanitiesdata/docs/how-the-web-works.md

 ## What even is the Internet?

 The Internet is magic!
 Just kidding, it's not, but it can certainly seem that way.
 Maybe you're reading this on your phone in the middle of the lawn, or curled up in bed with your laptop.
 It's more than likely that you're using Wi-Fi or a cellular network and therefore have no physical connection to the Internet.
 It's understandable that it feels like magic sometimes!
 But in reality, the Internet is an immensely physical thing.
-Put simply, it is computers connected to other computers.
+Put simply, the Internet is computers directly connected to other computers.
 The information (text or media and all forms in between) you send and receive travels through wires and fiber-optic cables in the ground and even [under the ocean](https://www.submarinecablemap.com/).

 These connected or "networked" computers talk to each other using their own languages or more precisely, specific protocols.
 For instance, every computer has an address, known as an IP \(Internet Protocol\) address, to help direct traffic to the right place.
-Another protocol that you use, even if you don't realize it, is the Hypertext Transfer Protocol, or HTTP.
+Another protocol that you use even if you don't realize it, is the Hypertext Transfer Protocol, or HTTP.
 Your browser uses HTTP to render websites.
-When you type in `http://www.wlu.edu` your browser sends out a request to the computer that can serve up all the files at that particular address.
+When you type in `http://www.wlu.edu` your browser sends out a request to a computer that can serve up all the files at that particular address.
 The "server" returns the files and your browser (Safari, Chrome, Firefox) renders them into a website.
 At its simplest, a website is just a folder full of files and images.
 Those files are full of code, which we'll learn about in the next section.

 Make sense?
 Here are a few videos that might help you visualize this great network of computers: